-Jessica specialises in personal injury and employment.
+Jessica Franklin specialises in personal injury and employment.

-Jessica is ranked in the Legal 500 (2025) as a Rising Star in employment law.
-She is particularly experienced in discrimination, unfair dismissal and whistleblowing claims.
-She is routinely instructed as sole counsel in multi-day employment trials, as well as appearing in preliminary hearings covering issues such as worker status, jurisdiction and time limits.
-She has a particular interest in personal injury claims brought in the Employment Tribunal and she has been instructed in claims involving not only psychiatric injuries but also physical injuries arising out of discrimination.
-She appeared as junior counsel for the successful claimants in the case of British Airways plc v Rollett & Others [2024] IRLR 891.
-From September to November, Jessica undertook a full-time secondment in the employment and pensions department of a leading London law firm.
+Jessica is ranked in the Legal 500 as a Rising Star for employment law (2025 and 2026).
+She is particularly experienced in Equality Act claims, claims for unfair dismissal and claims for whistleblowing.
+She is routinely instructed as sole counsel in multi-day employment trials, as well as in preliminary hearings covering issues such as worker status, jurisdiction and time limits.
+Jessica appeared in the EAT as junior counsel for the successful claimants in the case of British Airways plc v Rollett & Others [2024] IRLR 891.
+She appeared in the Court of Appeal as junior counsel for the appellants in Abel Estate Agent Ltd & Ors v Reynolds [2025] EWCA Civ 1357, the leading case on the implications of failure to comply with ACAS early conciliation.

 Jessica graduated from the University of Cambridge with First Class honours.
 She achieved a Distinction in the GDL and BVS.
 She was awarded scholarships by Corpus Christi College, Cambridge, the City Law School and the Honourable Society of the Inner Temple.